imh/imh.github.io/_drafts/implenting-do-notation-in-python.md

 {% endhighlight %}

 Of course, this kind of recursive programming will exceed your max recursion depth pretty quickly, but it was great to see that, at least in principle, it's not too hard to make it easy.

-[^1]: Green Tree Snakes also has [a nice pretty printer](https://bitbucket.org/takluyver/greentreesnakes/src/default/astpp.py?fileviewer=file-view-default) for the ast objects.

-[^2]: There's also a `ast.NodeVisitor` or `ast.walk` to for just looking at the tree.